chrisolen1/commercial_real_estate_recommendation_engine/README.md

 4. hybrid_recommendation.py - script to run content-based and collaborative filtering to generate grid/zone recommendations for a particular type of business.
 5. oltp_tables.sql - generates tables in mysql to house raw data from api calls. also includes a trigger for when updates are made to property table.
 6. create_lookup_table.sql - generates grid/zone lookup tables in mysql for each operational table.

+# next steps:
+Would love to apply a graph approach, using the euclidean or manhattan distances between grids.
+I'd be interested in employing some ML or DL with where businesses actually chose to invest and/or their success in those locations as response variable(s), but I also acknowlege that some of the most successful locations for certain busineses may be in neighborhoods not previously considered by industry.
+Last, any realistic approach should include some information regarding zoning regulations per zone.